starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 1 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA ...
 ```

-According to [GeeksforGeeks][2], `scanf` "is used to read the input until it encounters a whitespace, newline or End Of File (EOF)."
+According to [GeeksforGeeks][2], `scanf` "is used to read the input until it encounters a space, newline, or End Of File (EOF)."
 When the `bank` program receives the payload of `1 AAAAAA...`, `scanf` scans the "1" and stops at the space.
 Then at the next `scanf` call, the function scans the string of "A"s.

 Send the payload to the program:
 ```